fricciardi/datetime2/docs/base_classes.rst

 without indication is said to be "naive", and its interpretation is left to the program that uses it.

-There are four :class:`Time` constructors:
+There are five :class:`Time` constructors:

 .. class:: Time(day_frac, *, to_utc=None)
 .. class:: Time(numerator, denominator, *, to_utc=None)